Best Gingerbread Recipe

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - ⅔ cup mild molasses, I used Brer Rabbit brand

 - 3 ½ cups flour

 - 1 teaspoon baking soda

 - 1 tablespoon cinnamon

-Wrap the dough in plastic wrap, flattening into a disk.
-Chill a few hours or overnight.
+- Wrap the dough in plastic wrap, flattening it into a disk.
+Chill for a few hours or overnight.

-Start with half the dough and roll to about 1/4-inch thick on a well-floured surface.
-If the dough starts to stick, dust with more flour.
+- Start with half the dough and roll to about 1/4-inch thick on a well-floured surface.
+If the dough starts to stick, dust it with more flour.

 Adapted from Sally's Baking Addiction

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.